-‘Our 1940s Weekend always draws a big crowd and lots of visitors join in the fun and come dressed for the occasion in uniform or 1940s civilian clothing’ said Event Director Amanda Arnold.
-‘We have lots of new attractions in the programme this year and there will be a great atmosphere.
-The two fields which we normally use as a car park at Ludborough station will become the centre stage for the event and there will be ample space for parking in the adjacent field’.
+The 1940’s Weekend always draws a big crowd and many folks join in the fun and come dressed for the occasion in uniform or 1940’s civilian clothing.
+There are lots of new attractions in the programme for this year’s event and there will be a great atmosphere.

-The line-up will include singers Airborne Angel, Pete Wyre and Luna Nightingale, who will be performing favourites from the 40s era.
-There will be a whole host of military and vintage vehicle displays, re-enactments groups, an array of market-style stalls with 1940s-themed clothing and accessories, mock battles both days at Ludborough station and you can even have your photo taken in the cockpit of a Lancaster bomber!
-There will be plenty of food and drink available in the events field as well as at the station buffet and NAFFI kiosk.
+The entertainment will include singers and entertainers performing favourites from the 40’s era, a traditional Punch & Judy Show both days and a brass band on Sunday.
+There will be a whole host of military and vintage vehicle displays, re-enactment groups, mock battles at the station, an array of market-style stalls with 1940’s-themed clothing and accessories, even a 40’s hair stylist!
+Needless to say there will be plenty of food and drink available in the events field as well as at the station buffet.

-Steam trains will be running an extended service every hour from 10.45am to 4.45pm to transport passengers to North Thoresby, where the station area will be under German occupation and the old Station House will be serving refreshments at a French Café.
+Steam trains will be running an extended service every hour from 10.45am to 4.45pm each day to transport passengers to North Thoresby, where the station area will be the base for an Allied Encampment along with a Land Army display.

 There will also be a 1940s Dance on Saturday evening from 7-11.30pm with a fully licensed bar.
 Advance tickets are £5 if booked here or £7 on the night.